Towards Information-Optimized Multi-Agent Path Finding: A Hybrid Framework with Reduced Inter-Agent Information Sharing: Results and Discussion

 \section{Results and Discussion}

-Here we present an empirical study, evaluating our central hypothesis: \emph{a MAPF framework with strategically reduced information sharing can achieve robust performance.} We address our \textbf{RQs} concerning minimal information needs and comparative performance against approaches with different information paradigms using the experimental results presented in Table \ref{tab:algo_perf}.
+Here we present an empirical study, evaluating our central hypothesis: \emph{a MAPF framework with strategically reduced information sharing can achieve robust performance.} We address our \textbf{RQs} concerning minimal information needs, and Table~\ref{tab:search-vs-learning} summarizes the comparative performance of IC--MAPF against representative search-based (CBS) and learning-based (DCC, SCRIMP, EPH) MAPF solvers across random grids and structured maps.
+Additional experimental results are presented in Appendix Section~\ref{app:add_results} and detailed results with runtime in Figure~\ref{fig:results_plot}.

 \textbf{(RQ1):} \emph{Given the observation constraints of a decentralized setup, can an effective MAPF algorithm be created with one agent knowing nothing about other agents?
-If not, what information must it need at a minimum?} \textbf{\emph{Ans.}} No—if agents have zero knowledge of one another, MAPF fails, losing completeness guarantees; but solutions are possible with targeted, minimal information sharing.
-Table \ref{tab: info_comp} in the appendix presents comparative results for various inter-agent information sharing settings.
+If not, what information must it need at a minimum?}